oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

   * by using the OAuth 2.0 "state" parameter or the OpenID Connect "nonce" parameter to carry one-time use CSRF tokens
 * MUST Register one or more redirect URIs, and use only exact registered redirect URIs in authorization requests

-OAuth 2.0 authorization servers:
+OAuth 2.0 authorization servers supporting browser-based applications:

 * MUST Require exact matching of registered redirect URIs
 * MUST Support the PKCE extension
 * MUST NOT issue access tokens in the authorization response
-* If issuing refresh tokens to browser-based apps, then:
+* If issuing refresh tokens to browser-based applications, then:
   * MUST rotate refresh tokens on each use or use sender-constrained refresh tokens, and
   * MUST set a maximum lifetime on refresh tokens or expire if they are not used in some amount of time